JJWatMyself/prtg-notifications-discord/README.md

-This is a fork of the original to fix some issues and add some extras.
+This is a fork of the original to fix some issues (e.g. JSON SSL realted) and add some extras.
 Check out the script for the full details.

 ![config example image](https://github.com/JJWatMyself/prtg-notifications-discord/blob/master/sample-notificationtemplate-execute.PNG)